UN expert: Myanmar's pledge for clean polls 'preposterous' | Law-Order

 Tom Andrews, the U.N. special rapporteur on the situation of human rights in Myanmar, said the military has been working hard to "create an impression of legitimacy'' after ousting the government of civilian leader Aung San Suu Kyi in a February 2021 takeover.

 "Their propaganda machine works around the clock and they'll take any shred of evidence that they could find to make it appear as if the international community recognizes them as legitimate.
-That is something that we are very cautious and very careful of and not fall into that propaganda trap,'' Andrews added.
+That is something that we are very cautious about and very careful not (to) fall into that propaganda trap,'' Andrews added.

 The army seized power citing widespread fraud in the 2020 general election.
-It appointed new members to the Union Election Commission, which said that new multiparty polls next year would be free and fair.
+It appointed new members to the election commission, which said that new multiparty polls next year would be free and fair.
 Andrews said ASEAN must ratchet up pressure on the Myanmar army to halt its violence and release all political prisoners.
 He said ASEAN's five-point consensus plan should be stepped up to include clear actions and time frames.

 According to Myanmar's Assistance Association for Political Prisoners, more than 2,007 protesters and bystanders have been killed in the junta's crackdown, though the government puts the death toll at about a third of that.